marcgithub23/pp5-hotel-hocuspocus/README.md

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://pp5-hotel-hocuspocus-10951e8f369c.herokuapp.com/
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+* The project was deployed to Heroku using the following steps:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.